kevinold/react-native-template-quickstart/README.md

 **This requires react-native **0.43** or higher.**

-It can be installed via git://..., http://..., file://... or any other URL supported by npm.

-The default will be Installed via npm/yarn:
+The default install will be via npm/yarn using the template name:

-$`react-native init --template quickstart <new project name>`

-File

-$`react-native init --template file://quickstart-template-folder <new project name>`
+$`react-native init <new project name> --template quickstart`

-Https
+It can also be installed via https:

-$`react-native init --template https://github.com/kevinold/react-native-template-quickstart.git <new project name>`
+$`react-native init <new project name> --template https://github.com/kevinold/react-native-template-quickstart`

 ### Things to do after init